p4lang/p4app-switchML/dev_root/frameworks_integration/pytorch_patch/README.md

     cd path_to_cloned_pytorch
     git apply path_to_switchml_build_dir/switchml_pytorch.patch

+Keep in mind that the patch will hard code the local default absolute paths of the switchml library, grpc, and dpdk (in case you are using the dpdk backend) into the pytorch code.
+Thus, if you change the location of these libraries you should generate and apply another patch after passing the `SWITCHML_HOME`, `DPDK_HOME`, `GRPC_HOME` variables correctly to the pytorch patch makefile.

 #### 4. Build PyTorch

 PyTorch has lots of compilation flags and options.
 Advanced users should check the official repository's documentation to learn how to tailor the resulting library to their specific needs.